kennethoum/beginners-guide/README.md

 # beginners-guide
-A collaborative project for beginners at front-end development
+A collaborative project for beginners at front-end development.
+We are sharing this project between brand new developers.